sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/start.md

     </tr>
 </table>

-Click `Refresh`，choose the serial port (there is only one port, if you can't see this port, make sure you have hold BOOT key before power this device), set UartRate 2000000, click `Create & Diwnload`.
+Click `Refresh`，choose the serial port (there is only one port, if you can't see this port, make sure you have hold BOOT key before powering this device), set UartRate 2000000, click `Create & Diwnload`.

 ![burn_bl702](./../../../../zh/maix/m1s/other/assets/start/burn_bl702.png)